th2-net/th2-rpt-data-provider/README.md

 ```

-`http://localhost:8080/message/{id}` - returns a sigle message with the specified id
+`http://localhost:8080/message/{id}` - returns a single message with the specified id

 Message object example:
 ```